 Ecology, evolution, and behavior

 Amphibians are the most threatened group of vertebrates, yet we know very little about most species because they are small, secretive, and difficult to study.
-I use detailed field studies and lab experiments to investigate the ecology, evolution, and behavior of common and declining species, and make recommendations to improve conservation efforts for these species.
-My research has focused on the gopher frog (Lithobates capito) in Florida, which has declined due to habitat loss and degradation, Australian rainforest frogs (Litoria spp.) that are threatened by the disease chytridiomycosis, and treefrogs (Hyla spp.) that are adversely affected by the introduced Cuban treefrog (Osteopilus septentrionalis) in Florida.
+I use detailed field studies and lab experiments to investigate the ecology, evolution, and behavior of rare and common species, and make recommendations to improve conservation efforts for these species.
+My research has focused on the gopher frog (Lithobates capito) in Florida and the dusky gopher frog (Lithobates sevosus) in Mississippi, which have both declined due to habitat loss and degradation, Australian rainforest frogs (Litoria spp.) that are threatened by the disease chytridiomycosis, and treefrogs (Hyla spp.) that are adversely affected by the introduced Cuban treefrog (Osteopilus septentrionalis) in Florida.

 The disease chytridiomycosis is responsible for the greatest loss of biodiversity caused by disease in recorded history.
 During the past two decades, this emerging fungal disease has caused catastrophic declines or extinctions in hundreds of amphibian species around the world.
 I am interested in the drivers of chytridiomycosis, including the influences of frog behavior, environmental conditions, and their interactions with habitat structure.
 My goals are to understand (1) how the thermal and hydric preferences of frogs influence their infection risk, (2) how infected frogs alter their behavior, and the consequences of these changes, (3) how natural thermal regimes affect pathogen growth and reproduction, (4) how canopy openings, such as those created by severe storms, influence frog microclimates and infection risk, (5) how infections influence frog reproduction, and (6) how infections interact with climate change.